kailash-manasarovar/statement/docs/timeline/2025/august.md

 - They like it that I said that.
 - I never had braves like this before in my life.

+## You came back

+- I turn up at 31 about 10pm after driving back from Portsmouth.
+- Dad's in his usual spot as I enter the house.
+- He looks at me, and smiles.
+- *You came back*, he says.
+- I didn't notice the surprise, but it was there.
+- He repeats this a lot over the next few days.

 ## Israel module 3 with Steve

 - Mrs Wasserman is unable to attend so I am managing the sessions on my own, and calling out the timings.